Student-centric advice and objective recommendations

 Pell Grants at Arizona State University – Cochise

-% of students at Arizona State University – Cochise receive Pell Grants which are awarded to undergraduate students with demonstrated financial need who don’t have a bachelor’s or professional degree.
+of students at Arizona State University – Cochise receive Pell Grants, which are awarded to undergraduate students with demonstrated financial need (students who have a bachelor’s or professional degree are not eligible).
 Pell Grants are awarded by the federal government and do not need to be repaid.
 To apply for a Pell Grant, students will need to submit their FAFSA.
 If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to Arizona State University – Cochise.

 You can learn more about Pell Grant eligibility here.